 No one's cleaning of their house is ever up to your own standards, but don't turn up at your child's home they share with their partner and decide to help yourself to their cleaning products and tidy up.
 You are a guest so keep your opinions to yourself.
 It's disrespectful and quite frankly rude to undermine your child and their partner.

 Assume you have a right

 To meddle in decision making.
 You want a specific person at the wedding or you'll kick off.
-Well, first of all that's not setting a great example of behaviour, we're all adults here not children and secondly, you may be the mother but you are not the God-like figure who must be obeyed.
+Well, first of all that's not setting a great example of behaviour, we're all adults here not children and secondly, you may be the mother but you are not a 'Dictator' who must be obeyed.
 You demand a visit every other day or you will stop sending the grandkids their pocket money.
 If we as a family decide to not visit upon your demands, it's genuinely for a good reason, don't assume you have the right to hola your orders just because you're sitting alone in the evening.
 Honestly, I can tell you these sorts of rights you think you have are always wrong and will end up pushing away those who were once close.

 Pressure really is put on a couple when it comes to in-laws, while one set can let you get on with your lives together, the other wants to know the ins and outs of your business.
 This really does cause strain for us, we will disagree on the right way of being involved because that's just what we're used to, being brought up.
 When a mother puts tension on their child to visit or even call every day, we as a couple may argue, because we might think that's unnecessary but your child is torn, stuck in the middle.
 That's just unfair.